gpappsoft/privacyidea-docker/README.md

   class a1,a2,st1,st2 heading;
 ```

-Find example .env files in the *examples* directory.
+Find example .env files in the *environment* directory.

 > [!Note]
 > The optional RADIUS and LDAP container is only available with ```PROFILE=fullstack|ldap|radius```.
 See examples below.